5 examples of gamification that make Duolingo the best at user retention

 3. Giving users a chance to see their improvement.
 Because language learning takes so long, users need to see their growth fast, or they will quit!

-Gilani, the company’s most senior product manager, said “we needed to encourage people to form a daily learning habit”.
+Gilani, the company’s most senior product manager, said “We needed to encourage people to form a daily learning habit”.
 For this, the team chose gamification.

 Studies show that gamification has a hugely positive effect on Duolingo’s brand equity and user retention.
-Small features such as a red dot over a course indicate new content boosted daily active users by 1.6%.
+Small features such as a red dot over the course indicate new content boosted daily active users by 1.6%.
 These numbers all add up!

 The small boosts in metrics add up – and they sure do in revenue.
 From 2017 to 2020, Duolingo’s revenue jumped from $13 million to $161 million!
 That’s an enormous increase, and one that the team can agree was based on its strategy of gamification.